Forward utility and market adjustments in relative investment-consumption games of many players: The finite player forward optimisation game

-This version of a relative criterion is (implicit and) endogenously parametrised by the policies of all other managers $j\neq i$ over which there is no assumption on their optimality.
-In Nash-game language, we solve the so-called best response. \begin{definition}[Forward relative performance for the manager] Each manager $i\in\{1,\dots,n\}$ satisfies the following conditions: let for any $j\neq i,~(\pi^j,c^j)\in\cA^j$ be arbitrary but fixed and admissible policies, in other words, the other managers have fixed their investment-consumption admissible strategies.
+The formulation here is inspired in the first step of the usual strategy of solving Nash equilibria games, namely, the best response of an agent to the actions of all other agents.
+This version of a relative criterion is (implicit and) endogenously parametrised by the policies of all other managers $j\neq i$ over which no assumption on their optimality is made. \begin{definition}[Forward relative performance for the manager] Each manager $i\in\{1,\dots,n\}$ satisfies the following conditions: let for any $j\neq i,~(\pi^j,c^j)\in\cA^j$ be arbitrary but fixed and admissible policies, in other words, the other managers have fixed their investment-consumption admissible strategies.